Scottish steakburger with date and onion relish

 • Pepper

-• optional: lettuce for decoration
+• optional: leaf lettuce for decoration

 1 slice of farmhouse bread, toasted